yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 7. When comparing value with child/parent/neighbors
     * Think of creating a new helper function and use `max/min` to compare
-    * the helper function may cointains more than the node, such as the value
+    * the helper function may cointains more than the node, such as the value `helper(root, root.val)`

 8. Question summary
     * Basics